meilisearch/meilisearch-rails/README.md

 #### Basic Backend Search <!-- omit in toc -->

-We **strongly recommend the use of front-end search** through our [Javascript API Client](https://github.com/meilisearch/meilisearch-js/) or [Instant Meilisearch plugin](https://github.com/meilisearch/instant-meilisearch)
+We **strongly recommend the use of front-end search** through our [JavaScript API Client](https://github.com/meilisearch/meilisearch-js/) or [Instant Meilisearch plugin](https://github.com/meilisearch/instant-meilisearch)

 Search returns ORM-compliant objects reloaded from your database.